Autónoma Academy

 Scientific Area

-We live in an age marked all too often by terrorist attacks, under more anti-terrorism laws than at any other time in history.
+We live in an era too often marked by terrorist attacks, under more anti-terrorism laws than at any other time in history.

-September 11 marked a turning point in the world and in the perception of terrorism.
-More than 20 years after these terrorist attacks, the fight against this scourge remains a global priority, with increasing and more complex challenges.
+September 11th marked a turning point in the world and in the perception of terrorism.
+More than 20 years after these terrorist attacks, the fight against this scourge continues to be a global priority, with growing and more complex challenges.

-The terrorist threat today is fundamentally different from the one the world faced in 2001.
-Terrorism is increasingly transnational, geographically dispersed and ideologically diverse, with new sources of financing and a previously different process of mobilization and recruitment.
-It poses new threats and obstacles, using innovative methods.
+The terrorist threat today is fundamentally different from what the world faced in 2001.
+Terrorism is now increasingly transnational, geographically dispersed, and ideologically diverse, with new sources of funding and a previously different mobilization and recruitment process.
+It raises new threats and obstacles, employing innovative methods.

-From Al-Qaeda or Aqmi to the jihadists of Daesh, via the Taliban or Hamas, their threat in the targeted countries takes the form of deadly attacks targeting both law enforcement and the civilian population.
+From Al-Qaeda or Aqmi to Daesh jihadists, and including the Taliban or Hamas, their threat in the targeted countries takes the form of deadly attacks directed at both law enforcement and the civilian population.

-Cyberterrorism appears in this equation as a result of the evolution of terrorism itself.
-It has unique characteristics and assumes dangerous and challenging contours: highly covert, destructive, easy to implement and difficult to prevent.
-How to effectively prevent and combat terrorism is a common problem faced by all countries in the world, in societies with increasingly more threats and challenges.
-Terrorism, in its multiple and varied forms and strategies, remains with the same objective: to spread fear and terror.
-Content.
+Cyberterrorism emerges in this equation as a result of the very evolution of terrorism.
+It possesses unique characteristics and takes on dangerous and challenging forms: highly covert, destructive, easy to implement, and difficult to prevent.
+How to effectively prevent and combat terrorism is a common problem faced by all countries in the world, in societies with ever-increasing threats and challenges.
+Terrorism, in its multiple and varied forms and strategies, remains focused on the same objective: spreading fear and terror.

-This course aims to understand the “new faces” of terrorism, how it moves and in what ways it threatens contemporary societies through an in-depth analysis of the phenomenon of terrorism and the evolution of security in combating it.
-We will decode and explore the strategies and means to combat terrorism, the phenomenon of radicalization and the main challenges to what many consider to be the main threat of the 21st century.
+This course aims, through an in-depth analysis of the phenomenon of terrorism and the evolution of security in combating it, to understand the “new faces” of terrorism, how it operates, and in what ways it threatens contemporary societies.
+We will decode and explore the strategies and means to combat terrorism, the phenomenon of radicalization, and the main challenges to what is considered by many to be the main threat of the 21st century.

-The course will take place in person, at the facilities of the Autonomous University of Lisbon.
-Residents or those working in other districts of the country or abroad can attend remotely/online via zoom.
+The course will be held in person at the Autonomous University of Lisbon.
+Those residing or working in other districts of the country or abroad can attend remotely/online via Zoom.

-- Investigate and discuss responses to terrorism by the international community.
+• To investigate and discuss responses to terrorism from the international community.

-Students from various levels of higher education, namely in the areas of International Relations, Political Science, History, Sociology, Geography, Economics, Communication Sciences and African Studies; Members of the Armed Forces and Security Forces and Services; Public Administration staff, namely from the Ministry of Foreign Affairs, the Ministry of National Defence, the Ministry of Internal Affairs and the Ministry of Economy; Members of intelligence services, lawyers, members of NGOs, international officials or candidates for these positions; Professionals from the areas of Social Sciences, Humanities and Law; Senior Embassy Officials; Senior staff and technicians from City Councils; Companies focused on internationalisation, consultancy and risk analysis; Journalists.
+Students from various cycles of Higher Education, namely in the areas of International Relations, Political Science, History, Sociology, Geography, Economics, Communication Sciences and African Studies; Members of the Armed Forces and Security Forces and Services; Public Administration officials, particularly from the Ministry of Foreign Affairs, the Ministry of National Defence, the Ministry of Internal Administration and the Ministry of Economy; Members of intelligence services, lawyers, members of NGOs, international officials or candidates for these positions; Professionals in the areas of Social Sciences and Humanities and Law; Senior Embassy Officials; Senior officials and technicians from Municipal Councils; Companies focused on internationalization, consulting and risk analysis; Journalists.

 MODULES